Over 320 days of sunshine a year!

 Even in springtime there can be snow flurries, however it never lasts.

-Tends to be hot with intense sunshine.
+Summer tends to be hot with intense sunshine.
 During the day, temperatures normally reach between 26°C and 32°C, but the night air is pleasantly cool.

 In July and August thunder storms can develop late in the afternoon or in the evening.
 These make for dramatic skies but pass quickly and within a few hours we have clear skies again.

-It is quite hot in the lower part of the valley.
 Be aware that the sun is extremely strong, exposed skin is not a good idea.

-It is cooler higher up in the mountains and a great time to go down to the river or visit one of the nearby natural pools for a swim, we have some favourite spots.
+It is cooler higher up in the mountains, and a great time to go down to the river, or visit one of the nearby natural pools for a swim, we have some favourite spots!